Odonno/FeatureManagement.UI/readme.md

 ##### Value types

-`AspNetCore.FeatureManagement.UI` works with the following types of value:
+`FeatureManagement.UI` works with the following types of value:

 - `boolean`
 - `integer`